You are looking to find an alternative to buying Nespresso pods on a regular basis, but you still want to use your Nespresso Machine?

 A friend of mine was using her refillable capsule on a regular basis, but when she was in a hurry (or in case she had someone over), she was utilizing the original Nespresso ones.

-The used Nespresso pods she kept in the recycling Nespresso bags.
+She kept the used Nespresso pods in the recycling bags.
 When she filled them up, she had them collected.